hlhartley/css-transitions-workshop/README.md

 * Apply transitions to hover effects
 * Apply transitions to elements that are undergoing dynamic class assignment
 * Utilize position: absolute, transform: rotate, and color changes
+* Build a transitioning hamburger menu button from scratch
 * Create a key frames animation (maybe)

 If you have questions or would like to pair on transitions or animations, please feel free to hit me up on Slack!